shivannis/xandr-docs-public/xandr-docs/articles/bidders/click-tracking-and-cache-busting-examples.md

 ---
-title : Bidders - Click Tracking and Cache-Busting Examples for Top Ad Servers description : Learn about the appropriate locations in which to insert the click tracking macro in your third-party ad tags in order for Xandr to track clicks properly. ms.date : 11/20/2023
+title : Click Tracking and Cache-Busting Examples for Top Ad Servers description : Learn about the appropriate locations in which to insert the click tracking macro in your third-party ad tags in order for Xandr to track clicks properly. ms.date : 11/20/2023

 ---

-#  Bidders - Click tracking and Cache-Busting examples for top Ad servers
+# Click tracking and Cache-Busting examples for top Ad servers

 ## Macro definitions